New York Canal: History

 In 1888, the Idaho Statesman objected to claims that the New York Canal would be completed that year.
 The newspaper found that "maps and profiles" were the only work finished, and the editor projected that the canal would require 500 workers over five years before it was completed.
 In 1889, Idaho Mining and Irrigation Company manager Charles H. Tompkins Jr., estimated that the canal would be 70 mi in length and irrigate about 350,000 acre, with an estimated capacity of 2915 cuft per second, but he admitted that only 2 mi of the canal had been completed.
 Another Boise River project undertaken by the company, the Phyllis Canal, named for investors from Philadelphia, also had completed about two miles.
 The Phyllis Canal later became part of the New York Canal system.

 In 1890, the company secured investment capital of $300,000 to complete work on the canal.
 The general contractor was Denver railroad builder William C. Bradbury, and the company believed the canal would be finished in 1891.
 By September, 1890, 220 workers were employed, and the company advertised employment for 1000 workers.
 But progress on the canal continued into 1892, when work stopped because of disagreements between investors; work resumed in 1893.

 The Idaho Mining and Irrigation Company became insolvent in 1891, and contractor Bradbury filed a lien against the company that year.
 Bradbury continued construction on the canal, apparently financed by his own money.
 He purchased the canal, right of way, and water rights in a sheriff's auction in 1894.
 Bradbury later sold the uncompleted canal to the Farmers' Canal Company, an association of about 175 local farmers, in 1896.

-The United States Congress created the U.S. Reclamation Service in in 1902, and the bureau gained control of the New York Canal project.
+The United States Congress created the U.S. Reclamation Service in 1902, and the bureau gained control of the New York Canal project.
 After trimming several miles from the former design and completing construction of the canal and diversion dam, the bureau opened the New York Canal on February 22, 1909.
 The canal was enlarged by 1912, and it was placed under control of the Boise Project in 1926.